-With such low supply of property on the market in 2021, properties are going sale agreed much faster than in previous years, however this makes it a little tricker for the seller as they may take longer to find something.
+With such a low supply of property on the market, properties are going sale agreed much faster than in previous years, however, this makes it a little trickier for the seller as they may take longer to find something.
 We have a number of strategies we can share with someone looking to sell and buy a property at the same time.
 A lot depends on the type of property you are selling and the type of property you wish to buy.
 To find out the best strategy book a free property valuation with us to discuss in more detail.

 Whilst it is considered the ‘normal’ way to do things, it doesn’t necessarily mean that it is straightforward or easy to do.
 In all honesty, buying and selling a house at the same time in Ireland, or anywhere for that matter, can be an arduous task and the fact that nothing will be set in stone until you have exchanged contracts can mean weeks, or even months, of worry.

-That being said, ensuring that you understand the processes of both buying and selling a house in Ireland can help you to be as prepared as you possibly can be to undertake these transactions simultaneously.
+That being said, ensuring that you understand the processes of both buying and selling a house in Ireland can help you be as prepared as possible to undertake these transactions simultaneously.
 Hopefully, this guide can provide you with the basic information you’re looking for and answer the questions that you may have about buying and selling a house at the same time in Ireland.

 Why do people buy and sell at the same time?

-In short, the majority of people choose to complete both of these processes/transactions at the same time simply because it makes sense.
+In short, most people choose to complete both of these processes/transactions simultaneously simply because it makes sense.
 If you’re selling your current home it is highly likely that you will need a new property to move into once it has sold, so why not buy this property at the same time, so you have somewhere else to move straight into?

 Also, many people choose to buy and sell simultaneously because it seems like the ‘easy option’.
 It is also something that nearly everyone they know who owns a property will have done at least once, so it is often considered to be the only option in a situation like this.
 However, this isn’t necessarily the case and we will look into other alternatives further.